shirish93/shirish93.github.io/_ideas/2025-10-05-service-app.md

   - Kathmandu
 ---

+Can we connect service providers in Nepal with potential Nepali customers abroad and create a thriving marketplace without competing with other major platforms?
+Or if such a place already exists, can somebody tell me wher eit exists please?

 The idea is based on a couple of observations.
 * I have hired an editor in Nepal and worked with him for a couple of months.
 He helped me write better.
 The way I found him was through friends, but not necessarily everybody in Nepal or Nepalis abroad has access to good quality English editors.
 * Friend's sister, who recently came to the U.S., uses her gym instructor from Nepal for bi-weekly gym sessions.
 He looks at her posture and provides feedback and guidance.
 I've actually heard it from quite a few people that they were using gym instructors from Nepal and India.